In this guide, we are going to show you how to repair brown patches in your lawn.

 Finally, you will need to water the patch in question.
 Be warned, however, that you should not directly point a hose at the patch or pour a bucket of water over it.

 The goal here is to gently water the new seed without displacing it.
 In my case, I used a watering can with a rose on the end of it so that the water sprinkled onto the new seed instead of directly pouring onto it:

 To grow grass seed, you only really need to keep the top layer of soil moist.
 This means that you will need to water your new grass seed twice per day.

 Ideally, once in the morning and once early in the evening (providing that it hasn’t already rained that day).

 When can I mow the lawn after fixing a patch?

-In the photograph above, the surrounding grass has started to cover over our patch.
-No doubt, it has been benefiting from our daily watering!
+In the photograph above, the surrounding grass has started to block out the sunlight.
+No doubt, it has benefited from our daily watering!

 As a result, we will probably have to mow the lawn on a high setting so that our new grass shoots can receive sunlight.
 In certain cases, you might want to manually cut around this area with some grass shears.

-How long will it take for the new seed grow on my patch?
+How long will it take for the new seed grow?